Gusi/docs.everlaps.com/docs/en/user-guide/config.md

 - **Permits invalid transponders to start heat**: By defect only valid transponders are allowed to start heats that wait for the first crossing to start the chrono (generally qualifying is started with a rolling start).
 If this option is enabled, it will permit an invalid transponder to start the chrono.

 	!!! note ""
-		Permitting an invalid transponder to start the chrono, the invalid transponder can be assigned to a driver afterwards and all the laps (including the first crossing) can be recovered automatically; otherwise, the first crossing will not be registered (since the heat has not started yet) and could not be recovered.
+		Permits an invalid transponder to start the chrono, the invalid transponder can be assigned to a driver afterwards and all the laps (including the first crossing) can be recovered automatically; otherwise, the first crossing will not be registered (since the heat has not started yet) and could not be recovered.

 - **Permit manual counting**: Enables the program's manual counting option, for counting crossings of drivers without transponders manually.